dvudd/CI_PP2/README.md

 ### Known Bugs
 <details><summary>Bug: Sometimes sound effects aren't playing on iOS Safari</summary>

-Sometimes the sound effect does not play in iOS Safari, seems to happen randomly.
+Sometimes a sound effect does not play in iOS Safari, seems to happen randomly.
 It did not occur to me on any other browser, and I have not been able to understand why it happens.

 </details>